blackkirito99/future_tech/README.md

 ### Feature A-1
 #### I am a new customer of Future Tech.
 I want to register a new account and then purchase one Macbook Pro and one iPhone X from the website.
 #### Test cases:
-##### 1. Entering Login page by clicking â€œUserâ€ icon on the top right corner of the page
+##### 1. Entering Login page by clicking "User" icon on the top right corner of the page
 ##### 2. Register a new customer account by clicking â€œRegisterâ€ at the bottom of  the Login page
 ##### 3. â€œLoginâ€ using username and password as just created
 ##### 4. Browse website to find the required product, several approaches can be used for the product a.
 Browse all products by clicking â€œAll productâ€ in index page and find it myself b.
 Browse products based on category by clicking â€œBrowse by Categoryâ€ in index page and find among them c.
 Browse products based on brand by clicking â€œBrowse by Storeâ€ in index page and find among them d.
 Search aimed products by entering query in input bar on the top of the page